dokku/dokku/docs/networking/network.md

 dokku network:rebuildall
 ```

+!!! info
-> This command will exit a non-zero number that depends on the number of containers for which configuration could not be built
+    This command will exit a non-zero number that depends on the number of containers for which configuration could not be built

 ### Container network interface binding

+!!! info
-> This functionality does not control the `--network` docker flag.
-Please use the [docker-options plugin](docs/advanced-usage/docker-options.md) to manage this flag.
+    This functionality does not control the `--network` docker flag.
+Please use the [docker-options plugin](docs/advanced-usage/docker-options) to manage this flag.

 By default, an app will only bind to the internal interface.
 This behavior can be modified per app by changing the `bind-all-interfaces` network property.